Get Back Camera B Rolls - Vol. 4

 After a clear count-in, Let It Be is played.

-Directly after the previous, surely this is a playback too.
+Directly after the previous, this is another playback.

 3:35